Nigel-Karunaratne/gameprog_topdown/README.md

 - Place the ImGui files in the `vendor/imgui` folder.

 Please note that the Makefiles' `all` target can compile for both Windows and Linux, but using the makefile, anything related to Imgui (the debug features) only works with Linux for now.

+To compile without Debug features, use the command `make DEBUG_ON=0`